phaneendra/dockerfiles/README.md

 - mysql
 - postgres

-Most of this project assumes an OS X install, and Docker for Mac beta, but could be easily translated to other operating systems, and for Docker Machine users one of the few differences would be on the IP address of the VM (as in requires IP address instead of localhost).
+Most of this project assumes an OS X install, and Docker for Mac, but could be easily translated to other operating systems, and for Docker Machine users one of the few differences would be on the IP address of the VM (as in requires IP address instead of localhost).

+In Docker for Mac, the Docker team has swapped out Virtualbox for the xhyve hypervisor (👏👏👏). xhyve runs Alpine linux, which runs the Docker host.
+So the Docker client running in OS X communicates with the Docker host on Alpine.
+This stack has a few key advantages over the Docker Original stack:

+Access containers using localhost, rather than the VM IP address xhyve runs entirely in user space and has access to the host file system so tools like nodemon and watchman behave they same way they do natively

 What we cover:
 - Accessing our apps using a .dev TLD.
 - Avoiding port collisions.
 - Serving static files.